IchthyologicalDev/variables/README.md

-# JS TEMPLATE Practice Exercise
+# JS Variables Exercise
-Test out your knowledge of primitive data types in JavaScript!
+Test out your knowledge of variables in JavaScript!

 ## Prerequisite Knowledge
-- EDIT THIS AS APPROPRIATE
 - Opening an HTML file in your browser
 - Editing text in a text editor
 - JavaScript's Primitive Data Types
+- Instantiating variables using "const" and "let"

 ## Usage
 1. Clone (or download) project